-In Fall 2022, the City will install new pavement markings on Bow Street from Summer Street to Somerville Ave to transform the current basic bike lane to a parking protected bike facility.
+In Spring 2023, the City will install new pavement markings on Bow Street from Summer Street to Somerville Ave to transform the current basic bike lane to a parking protected bike facility.

 In the Spring and Summer of 2022, utility companies worked on restoring subsurface utilities on Bow Street.
 After completing this work, the utility company returned to repave the street in the Fall.
 With this repaving, the City has the opportunity to rethink current pavement markings and look at ways to increase safety especially for our most vulnerable road users, people walking, wheeling, rolling, and biking.

 As part of the new pavement markings, the bus stop is expanded to enhance accessibility, parking on the northside is located eight feet from the curb, with a westbound protected bike lane implemented against the curb.
 Daylighting markings where parking is restricted are added on the east side of the intersection with Bow Street Place to increase visibility of people using the crosswalk or exiting Bow Street Place.